 A constant influx of updates and features

 Of course, security isn’t the only advantage of using an up-to-date framework.
 By moving to newer tech, you also get new features and possibilities.
-For example, just the latest big Angular version – 14, released in June 2022 – brought such things as Strictly Typed Forms, Standalone Components, Angular CLI Auto-Completion, and many others.
+For example, just the latest big version released by the Angular team – 17, released in November 2023 – brought such things as extended support for custom element bindings and element providers, better support for internationalization and accessibility, and many others.
 And it’s worth noting that a new version of Angular is released every six months.

 All of this means Angular is very future-proof.
 It’ll certainly stay with us for years to come, whereas AngularJS is already redundant and unsupported.

 Scalability was one of the key reasons behind Angular’s creation, so it comes as no surprise that the framework is much better in this regard than its older alternative.
 This is due to the tool’s modular architecture.
 You build apps from modules.
 These Angular components define particular features, and remain independent of each other.
 You can swap or remove them at your leisure, without the need for extensive rewrites.
 You can also reuse a component element if you wish, which helps optimize time-to-market.

 Angular architecture – along with a better data binding algorithm – also helps achieve good performance.
 At least as long as you adjust the number of components to fit your system’s capabilities.
 When built correctly, an Angular application can be much faster than an AngularJS app.
 In fact, some companies claim the newer framework can be up to five times faster than the old one.

 AngularJS was created when most people still browsed the Internet using laptops and desktop computers.
 According to Gs.statcounter, back in December 2009, only 1,28% of global Internet browsing was performed on mobile devices.
 Seems hard to believe now, doesn’t it?
 Because, if you look at the data from October 2022, you’ll see smartphones dominating, with over 58,27% market share (and tablets take another 2,02%).